IgorNoskov/WordPress-Plugin-Boilerplate/README.md

-# WordPress Plugin Boilerplate
+# WordPress Plugin Boilerplate Advanced

 A standardized, organized, object-oriented foundation for building high-quality WordPress Plugins.

+It forked from DevinVinson/WordPress-Plugin-Boilerplate.
+In this version added:
+* plugin settings functionality;
+* shortcodes functionality and shortcode examples;
+* widgets functionality and widgets examples;
+* meta boxes functionality and examples;
+* shared directory for both public and admin functionality.

 ## Contents